erdogant/googletrends/docs/source/Examples.rst

 Analyze Trends
 ####################################

-In this example multiple searchwords are examined across multiple countries.
-The input for a country can be in the form of the abbrevation or country name.
-If the **until date** is not given, it will be set on today.
+In this example multiple searchwords at multiple geographical locations are examined for trending searches.
+All frequencies are summarized into one value between the start-stop date.

 .. code:: python